Supreme Court declines to review Derek Chauvin’s conviction in George Floyd’s murder

-The Supreme Court on Monday declined to review former Minneapolis police officer Derek Chauvin’s conviction in the murder of George Floyd, whose killing reignited the Black Lives Matter movement and sparked worldwide protests in the summer of 2020.
+The Supreme Court on Monday declined to review former Minneapolis police officer Derek Chauvin’s conviction for the murder of George Floyd, whose killing reignited the Black Lives Matter movement and sparked worldwide protests in summer 2020.

 Chauvin had asked the justices to hear his case after Minnesota’s top court declined to do so.